The CARE Team

 respective offices.
 The CARE Team Coordinator convenes the CARE Team meetings

 and assigns a CARE Situation Manager to specific situations.
+Please note that only concerns related to students are forwarded to the CARE Team.

 Currently, this group is comprised of a representative